NataliiaShevchenko620/Crowdfunding_ETL/README.md

 - `ETL_Mini_Project_NShevchenko_HKKang_TBrown.ipynb`: This Jupyter Notebook contains the logic for the ETL process, including data extraction, transformation, and loading.

-- `contacts.xlsx` and `crowdfunding.xlsx`: These Excel files serve as the data sources from which the ETL process extracts information.

 - `schema.png`: A visual representation of the database schema.

+- `schema.txt`: A textual representation of the database schema.
+It should be used on https://app.quickdatabasediagrams.com/.

+- `queries.sql`: A set of SQL queries to check data in the PostgreSQL database.

-- `/Resources`: A directory containing additional resources, like CSV files and documentation, that support the ETL process.
+- `/Resources`: A directory containing both source and produced data, including `contacts.xlsx` and `crowdfunding.xlsx`, these Excel files serve as the data sources from which the ETL process extracts information.
+The CSV files are results of the ETL work.

 ```
 /Crowdfunding_ETL